Land Stewardship Project

 Here are a few provisions in the Agriculture Bill that LSP was not working on, but which bear watching as they are implemented:

 • A new “biofertilizer” program that Rep. Anderson championed instructs the Department of Agriculture — in consultation with the University of Minnesota, the fertilizer industry, and farmers — to create a new biofertilizer innovation and efficiency pilot program that would pay farmers to switch to alternative sources of fertility.
-Such alternatives might include soil amendments, fertilizers with nitrogen-fixing properties, or biological sources of nitrogen that can reduce commercial nitrogen fertilizer usage by 15% per acre.
+Such alternatives might include soil amendments, fertilizers with nitrogen-fixing properties, or biological sources of nitrogen that can reduce commercial nitrogen fertilizer usage.
 This program, which is based on a similar effort in Iowa, holds some promise for addressing the rampant nitrate pollution problems we’re seeing in places like southeastern Minnesota.

 • A study was funded to the tune of $50,000 to develop recommendations for an incentive-based program targeted at agriculture retailers, such as co-ops, which are the main suppliers of fertilizer and fertilizer application services to farmers.
 The goal is to promote so-called “4R” nutrient management practices.
 The 4Rs include: the right source of nutrients, at the right rate, and right time, in the right place.
 The study would also examine the feasibility of pairing such an incentive program with the popular Minnesota Agricultural Water Quality Certification Program.